theodoreb/theodoreb.github.io/_posts/2014-01-15-fixing-contrib-javascript.markdown

 the web.
 My real ambition is to use Drupal to make the web a better place and stop seeing horrible javascript everywhere.

-Originally my plan was for Drupal 9 because there was a huge amount of work.
+Originally the plan was for Drupal 9 because there was a huge amount of work.
 That's until my [first big clean-up patch] [closest] was committed by Dries 14 days after I opened the issue.
-Seeing how quickly that got in, there was hope so I put the plan in motion.
+Seeing how quickly that got in, there was hope and the plan was put in motion.

 ### Achieve Good